-Lazio secured a hard-fought three points away to Genoa at the Stadio Comunale Luigi Ferraris in Matchday 25 of the 2019/20 Serie A. The tactical analysis for this match shows that Simone Inzaghi got the plan right to overcome Davide Nicola’s Rossoblu; the three main factors for this outcome was: playing well on the left side of the pitch, switching the play when needed, and using Sergej Milinkovic-Savic as a target man.
+Lazio secured a hard-fought three points away to Genoa at the Stadio Comunale Luigi Ferraris in Matchday 25 of the 2019/20 Serie A. The tactical analysis for this match shows that Simone Inzaghi got the plan right to overcome Davide Nicola’s Rossoblu.
+The three main factors for this outcome were playing well on the left side of the pitch, switching the play when needed, and using Sergej Milinkovic-Savic as a target man.

 Above is Lazio’s defensive heatmap.
 In a game where Lazio was forced to defend and break on the counter, you can see the preferred wing to distribute to was the left-hand side.
 Stefan Radu and Jony worked well together to start the counterattacks.
 Radu made the most tackles in the Lazio backline and perhaps this is why the counters started on the left-hand side.
 Also notice that, compared to the game against Inter, the Biancocelesti’s wingbacks played a much more defensive role.
 This may have been due to the absence of defensive pillar Francesco Acerbi.